martinschain/LEO/README.md

 If you don’t have test-retest data available, you can only run LEO using the Identity matrix in place of the covariance matrix.
 In the output file, you will also obtain estimates of V_ND and occupancy calculated with Lassen plot.

+To launch the graphical user interface, please make sure all files are in the MATLAB path.
+In the prompt, type:
+>>LEO_GUI

+To bypass the graphical interface, please see comments in LEO.m

 For comments or questions regarding this code, please contact Martin Schain.